hridoy100/ParkInAndroid/README.md

   <br>
 </p>

 All this data will be stored on server and confidentiality will be ensured.
-User can then book slot and also rent garage slot using same registered account.We use Google’s firebase authentatication system to send verification emails and verify.
+User can then book slot and also rent garage slot using same registered account.
+We use Google’s firebase authentatication system to send verification emails and verify.

 <p align="center">
   <img src="latex/Account_Creation/Verificationemailsenttoemailaddress.jpg" width="300" title="Verification Email Sent">